dwstats/141B-Final-Project/README.md

 The code directory has python .py file for the web scraping, data munging, and visualizations, along with a script for functions.
 Specifically, my_func.py has is for using the request function.

+The corresponding pandas dataframes variables used are as follows:
+datfram2: cumulative cases
+datfram3: nationwide daily new cases
+datfram4: nationwide daily new deaths
+datfram5: cumulative cases by state (usafacts)
+datfram6: cumulative deaths by state (usafacts)
+datfram8: percentag eof people who wore masks in the last 24 hours
+datfram11: proportion of daily new cases by state
+datfram12: community covid sypmtoms (perecentage of people)
+datfram13: percentage of people who went to restaurants/bars in the last 24 hours
+datfram14: percentage of people who attended large events (10+ people) in the last 24 hours

 The data directory has the JSON files used for each request.

 The notebooks directory has the Jupyter notebook writeup that goes into more detail of the code.